jfvilasPersonal/jwta-controller/README.md

 # Welcome

-This repo contains all source artifacts needed to create the Oberkorn controller of the [JWT Authorizator project](https://jfvilaspersonal.github.io/jwtauthorizator).
+This repo contains all source artifacts needed to create the Oberkorn controller of the [Oberkorn Authorizator project](https://jfvilaspersonal.github.io/oberkorn).

-## JWT Authorizator project
+## Oberkorn Authorizator project
-JWT Authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed inside a Kubernetes cluster where the access is managed via Nginx Ingress Controller.
+Oberkorn Authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed inside a Kubernetes cluster where the access is managed via Nginx Ingress Controller.

 The JWT Authorizator project is made up of several components: